CaptainSly/Eden/Bugs.md

 	* FIX = Fixed

 ------------------------------------------
-[WILD] - GRADLE? - UberJar Task? - SEVERE - 11/4/2023 - 10:47PM - The Ikonli Library seems to break once the project is built using the assemble task.
+[FIX] - GRADLE? - UberJar Task? - SEVERE - 11/4/2023 - 10:47PM - The Ikonli Library seems to break once the project is built using the assemble task.
 The UberJar Task depends on the assemble task and for the most part produces a working jar.
 With the unfortunate caveat that the IKonli FontIcons are completely gone and the console produces a leauge of errors.

+The fix was to incorpate ShadowJar and uses its mergeServiceFiles() method to correctly compile the project.